-All three hotspots are incredibly scenic and full of character, with lots to do.
+All three vacation spots are incredibly scenic and full of character, with lots to do.
 Montego Bay for starters, is a major cruise ship port with a multitude of beach resorts and some amazing golf courses.
 Ocho Rios is a former fishing village known and loved for its numerous rainforests, rivers and waterfalls.
 In fact, the popular Dunn’s River Falls of Jamaica is located in Ocho Rios.
 Negril on the other hand is located in western Jamaica, and it is often associated with beautiful bays and beaches, like the postcard worthy Seven Mile Beach.

 Travelling with kids?
 Negril is the place to be if you're looking for the best family-friendly beaches.
 Older kids will love the waterfalls, Blue Hole, White River tubing and Mystic Mountain adventure park near Ocho Rios, which is a good option for a more active vacation with the kids.